kdeldycke/awesome-billing/README.md

 ## Fraud

+* [GCP improved account management policies to better support customers](https://cloudplatform.googleblog.com/2018/07/improving-our-account-management-policies-to-better-support-customers.html) - Or why relying too much on fraud automation might lead to disgruntled users.
+* [Digital Ocean's Update on Customer Shutdown Incident](https://blog.digitalocean.com/an-update-on-last-weeks-customer-shutdown-incident/) - Aggressively shuting down user servers is good from a business point of view to prvent fraudster abusing free resources, until it's not.
 * [How Candy Japan got credit card fraud somewhat under control](https://www.candyjapan.com/behind-the-scenes/how-i-got-credit-card-fraud-somewhat-under-control) - Suggestions involved either [warning signals](https://www.candyjapan.com/behind-the-scenes/fraudulent-transaction-warning-signs) for trying to guess which orders might be fraud, or countermeasures to try to make things harder for the fraudsters.
 * [The Secret Trust Scores Companies Use to Judge Us All](https://www.wsj.com/articles/the-secret-trust-scores-companies-use-to-judge-us-all-11554523206) - Nearly everything we buy, how we buy, and where we're buying from is secretly fed into AI-powered verification services that help companies guard against credit-card and other forms of fraud.

-* [GCP improved account management policies to better support customers](https://cloudplatform.googleblog.com/2018/07/improving-our-account-management-policies-to-better-support-customers.html) - Or why relying too much on fraud automation might lead to disgruntled users.
-* [Digital Ocean's Update on Customer Shutdown Incident](https://blog.digitalocean.com/an-update-on-last-weeks-customer-shutdown-incident/) - Aggressively shuting down user servers is good from a business point of view to prvent fraudster abusing free resources, until it's not.
+## Credits / Coupons / Vouchers

+* [Details on Expiring DigitalOcean Credits](https://blog.digitalocean.com/details-on-expiring-digitalocean-credits/) - The reason you have to add an time limit on credits: unused ones accounts as liabilities on our balance sheet.
+* [Hacking Scooters: How I Created $100k Worth Of Free Rides](https://webcache.googleusercontent.com/search?q=cache:7hrzYYk5-IwJ:https://fant.io/p/hacking-voi/) - A cautionary tale on how promo codes can be exploited to get unlimited free rides.

 ## Product Catalog